CatherineRodriquez04/csc4700-project2/README.md

 This project implements and compares three different language modeling architectures: `RNN`, `LSTM`, and `Transformer`.
 It supports training, evaluation, and text generation on custom datasets using a SentencePiece tokenizer.

 ## Tokenization Setup
-The data used for this project is located within the data folder that is located in the root, e.g. `csc4700-project2/data` .
+The data used for this project is located within the data folder that is located in the root. e.g. `csc4700-project2/data`

 If you ever need to retrain the Tokenizer, start by moving into the Tokenizer directory with cd tokenizer, then execute `python3 tokenizer.py`.
 This process not only retrains the model but also prepares the dataset by inserting start (<bos>) and end (<eos>) tokens into the training and testing files, and produces a corpus.txt file for reference.
 Note that the Tokenizer has already been trained in this repository.